Medcities: Objectives

+All the activities and projects MedCities carries on are based on the United Nations 2030 Agenda for Sustainable Development (Sustainable Development Goals or SDG).
+The Mediterranean network defines itself as the SDG 17, Global Partnership for Sustainable Development as MedCities works with other organizations and key stakeholders.

 Members

 The network originally comprised one city in each country, with a preference for cities other than the capital.
-Then an accord was subsequently reached expanding possible membership to two cities per country, and including Jordan.
+Then an accord was subsequently reached expanding possible membership to two cities per country.
+After the celebration of the General Assembly 2025 -held in Barcelona- and the latest members approved, these are the 91 city members, from 17 countries:

-Medcities includes today 27 cities from Mediterranean countries: